 Memory Verse Activity: Have pictures/objects of different ways believers can serve God (musical instrument, passport, money, teacher, sports, pastor, mother, etc.)

-Bible Lesson: Jesus Transforms Saul’s Life
+Bible Lesson for Kids: Jesus Transforms Saul’s Life

 (Give Bibles to students who need one.
 The following is a sample of how to teach the lesson.
 It is important to be familiar with the passage enabling you to keep eye contact with each student as you tell the story so you can adapt to whatever is going on.
 If a student is distracted draw them back in.)